coderefinery/jupyter/content/sharing.md

   Most others are in R, which also works in Binder.
 [But how?](https://mybinder.readthedocs.io/en/latest/howto/languages.html)
 - Try to run the notebook.
 What happens?
-- Most likely the run brakes down immediately in the first cell
+- Most likely the run breaks down immediately in the first cell:
   ```python
   %matplotlib inline
   import pandas as pd